fastai/fastpages/README.md

 title: Post Three
 ```

-Normally, these posts would be sorted by the most recent date:

-- Post Three
-- Post Two
-- Post One

 However, since `sticky_rank` is specified, blog posts will **first be sorted by stick_rank in ascending order, then by date in descending order**, so the order of these posts will appear like so:

 - Post One
 - Post Two
 - Post Three

+_Note: without `sticky_rank` the above posts would actually be sorted in reverse order due to the dates associated with each post._

 ### Toggle Search Visibility